trstovall/lazarus/media/README.md

 I want to thank everyone who has given me their life force.
 I hope something good comes from it.

+Alan Watts should thank the grain and the yeast for the alcohol.

 ## Outro